gabrielamylonas/TikTok-Clone/README.md

 ### What does it?
 - Single page that simulates tiktok mobile version
-- css animations that emulate those in the software
+- css animations that emulate those in the app
 - Ddatabase, storage of videos and hosting by Firebase

 ## :computer: Deploy